-The Unexpected Cost Of My Eating Disorder Recovery
+The Unexpected Cost Of My Anorexia Recovery

 I’m recovering from an eating disorder that almost claimed my life.
 I used to deny that I was anorexic, but one day, my shower drain and clumping comb betrayed me.
 Shedding, I'm shedding, I thought.
 My long hair was falling out.

 I’m doing my best.
 But many days I find myself struggling against my own internal monologue.
 I can't hide my battle scars; strangers slap my face with their gaping looks, their accosting comments, “Hey, Twiggy, go eat a sandwich!”

 They see me, and they see transgression.
 My body has, like so many others, fallen outside of the parameters of the "ideal" — in this case, dipping too low beneath that razor-thin line of perfection.
 And bodies (like mine) that fail to conform — they're fair game for criticism.

 “What is wrong with your arms?” a drunk person asked me once.
 I haven’t worn short-sleeves since.

 I wash my hair gingerly, caressing my head like it could at any instant break.
 Breakable.
 That’s the way my doctors treat me, after all.
 “Stay off your bike,” they tell me, “one fall could kill you.”